wkumari/draft-wkumari-dnsop-trust-management/README.md

 template                                                       W. Kumari
 Internet-Draft                                                    Google
-Intended status: Informational                             June 26, 2015
+Intended status: Informational                             June 29, 2015
-Expires: December 28, 2015
+Expires: December 31, 2015

-       Simplified Updates of DNS Security (DNSSEC) Trust Anchors draft-wkumari-dnsop-trust-management
+       Simplified Updates of DNS Security (DNSSEC) Trust Anchors draft-wkumari-dnsop-trust-management-00

 Abstract

    This document describes a simple means for automated updating of DNSSEC trust anchors.
-This mechanism allows the trust anchor maintainer to monitor the progress of the migration to the new trust anchor, and so predict the effect before decommisioning the existing trust anchor.
+This mechanism allows the trust anchor maintainer to monitor the progress of the migration to the new trust anchor, and so predict the effect before decommissioning the existing trust anchor.

+   It is primarily aimed at the root DNSSEC trust anchor, but should be applicable to trust anchors elsewhere in the DNS as well.

    [ Ed note - informal summary: One of the big issues with rolling the root key is that it is unclear who all is using RFC5011, who all has